sedouri/fauxdom/docs/Node.md

 **Exceptions**

-An `SyntaxError` is thrown if the specified selector is invalid.
+A `SyntaxError` is thrown if the specified selector is invalid.
 The message of the `SyntaxError` will have a more detailed description of what exactly the error is, and the `stack` property of the error object will have information about where in the selector the error was encountered.

 ----